amirkeren/bluemix-workshop/README.md

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

-2. Click on the "Create" button to add the new service
+2. Click on the "Create" button to add the new service (leave it *unbound*)

 # Creating the translation mediator action